-Suzuki Kizashi, the mid-sized sedan by Suzuki was first unveiled in 2009 and was meant to compete with the likes of Honda Accord & Toyota Camry.
-By 2010 it was available in most automobile markets of the world including USA, Japan, North America, Europe, Australia, New Zealand and by 2011 it was introduced to India.
+Suzuki Kizashi, the mid-sized sedan by Suzuki was first unveiled in 2009 and was meant to compete with the likes of the Honda Accord & Toyota Camry.
+By 2010 it was available in most automobile markets of the world including the USA, Japan, North America, Europe, Australia, and New Zealand, and by 2011 it was introduced to India.

 The word Kizashi in Japanese means ‘Sign of good things to come’ however the car was never a successful product for Suzuki in any part of the world.
 Suzuki officials describe Kizashi as a ‘very unlucky car’ for the brand.

 In December 2013, Suzuki announced that Kizashi will be discontinued on global markets, and will not get a successor.
-In December 2014, its production was ceased in the Sagara plant where the Kizashi was built.
-Despite being good on papers the car badly suffered with poor sales due to comparatively high price for a Suzuki vehicle and lack of available engine options.
+In December 2014, its production ceased in the Sagara plant where the Kizashi was built.
+Despite being good on paper the car badly suffered with poor sales due to the comparatively high price for a Suzuki vehicle and the lack of available engine options.

-In India the Kizashi was phased out within just 2 years while dealers who had existing stocks of the sedan, reportedly offered interesting discounts on the car.
-According to media reports, some dealers even offered a Maruti hatchback “free” along with purchase of a Kizashi.
+In India, the Kizashi was phased out within just 2 years while dealers who had existing stocks of the sedan reportedly offered interesting discounts on the car.
+According to media reports, some dealers even offered a Maruti hatchback “free” along with the purchase of a Kizashi.

 What was so bad about the car?

-The other main problem was the presence of just 1 engine, the 2.4 liter petrol unit.
+The other main problem was the presence of just 1 engine, the 2.4-liter petrol unit.
 The cars it was primarily meant to compete with, i.e. the Accord & Camry were available in various engine options ranging from 2.0 liter to 3.5 liter, available in petrol, diesel & hybrid versions.
-It was also believed that the Kizashi would have done better if it was placed in 1.8 to 2.0 liter segment.
-Competing with the likes of well established & prestigious rivals was really too optimistic for Suzuki.
+It was also believed that the Kizashi would have done better if it was placed in the 1.8 to 2.0-liter segment.
+Competing with the likes of well-established & prestigious rivals was really too optimistic for Suzuki.

-Although the car offers key-less entry with push button start, automatic wipers, alloy wheels, parking sensors, a multi-function steering wheel, climate control, power adjustable seat, leather upholstery, ESP and paddle-shifters on the CVT variant.
-Still after more than 18 months of its launch in Pakistan, the Kizashi is yet to attract buyers.
+Although the car offers keyless entry with a push button start, automatic wipers, alloy wheels, parking sensors, a multi-function steering wheel, climate control, power-adjustable seats, leather upholstery, ESP, and paddle-shifters on the CVT variant.
+Still, after more than 18 months of its launch in Pakistan, the Kizashi is yet to attract buyers.